Udaya-X2/FreeRealmsLocaleTools/README.md

 ## Installation

-Download either the DLL or full source code from the [releases page](https://github.com/Udaya-X2/FreeRealmsLocaleTools/releases) and add it as a project reference in your assembly.
+Download the DLL from the [releases page](https://github.com/Udaya-X2/FreeRealmsLocaleTools/releases) and add it as a project reference in your assembly.

 ## Code Samples